rvaguerra/design-patterns/README.md

 # Design Patterns

-The goal of this repository is to study and implement design patterns to improve overal code performance.
+The goal of this repository is to study and implement design patterns to improve overall code performance.

 * Strategy